Women need to make self-protection a greater priority.

-2. Follow Your Intuition
+2. listen to Your Intuition

-The best weapon you have is your sixth-sense.
 Although every animal is born with survival instincts, humans also have the ability to add judgment and everyday experience to our base intuition.
 This should make us superior to animals, but our judgment can sometimes get in the way.
-If we can’t explain our “gut feeling” in a logical way, we tend to brush it off as paranoia.
-By trusting your intuition, you will be able to learn the difference between real fear and worry.
-If you have a sense of foreboding, don’t second guess yourself.
-It is better to be safe than to ignore your instincts and become the victim of a violent crime.

 3. Be Aware of Your Surroundings

 Don’t talk on your phone or listen to your music player when you’re alone in a public place.

 Pay attention to what’s going on around you.
 If you think someone is following you, cross the street or step into a store.